easylogic/openproxy-ui-old/README.md

 OpenProxy UI is a manager ui for openproxy.

-OpenProxy UI runs on node-webkit.
+OpenProxy UI runs on node-webkit 0.5.1.

 # Install